dewhurstwill/example-mendix-docker-buildpack-aks/README.md

 1. Fork this repo to your Azure DevOps Project
 2. Upload your Mendix MDA file to the MendixApp folder
 3. Configure a service connection for ACR (Azure Container Registry)
+4. Update the manifests to suit your deployment
+5. Apply all the kubernetes manifests except the deployment (this will be done by the pipeline)
-4. Configure a service connection for each kubernetes namespace
+6. Configure a service connection for each kubernetes namespace
-5. Configure a Pipeline Variable Group (Library) as outlined in _devops/Pipelines/azure-pipelines.yml
+7. Configure a Pipeline Variable Group (Library) as outlined in _devops/Pipelines/azure-pipelines.yml
-6. Import the pipeline (_devops/Pipelines/azure-pipelines.yml)
+8. Import the pipeline (_devops/Pipelines/azure-pipelines.yml)
-7. Apply all the kubernetes manifests except the deployment (this will be done by the pipeline)
-8. Run the pipeline
+9. Run the pipeline